 Tom rolled his eyes, but relented and we motored over to the fuel docks.
-None was open.
-Which wasn’t too surprising at 7:00 AM on Sunday, Independence Day weekend.
-I did a search using my phone, and used Tom’s to call all the numbers to find out what time they opened.
+Closed.
+Not too surprising at 7:00 AM on Sunday, Independence Day weekend.
+I searched using my phone, and used Tom’s to call all the numbers to find out what time they opened.
 All were either closed on Sunday or said nothing about their hours.
 I left a couple of messages.

-I was faced with a choice – sit in Gloucester for another day, or swallow my worries.
-I thought hard about the evidence, then accepted the idea that we still had some fuel left in that hollow sounding tank, along with the accompanying idea that our little 18 horse Yanmar sips fuel.
+So, I faced a choice – sit in Gloucester for another day, or swallow my worries.
+Thinking hard about the evidence, I accepted the idea that we still had some fuel left in that hollow sounding tank.
+Our little 18 horse Yanmar sips fuel.
 We headed out of Gloucester Harbor and east.

-Sometimes there was a breath of wind and we sailed for a bit, but most of the time we motored across an glassy expanse of sea known as the Scantum Basin.
+Sometimes there a breath of wind let us sailed for a bit, but most of the time we motored across a glassy expanse of sea known as the Scantum Basin.

 Jesse and Stacey had taken a slip at Wentworth by the Sea marina but we, on our shoestring cruising budget, were intent on trying to pick up a mooring.
 The cruising guide informed us that the harbor was full of state owned moorings that were leased for the season, that at any one time there were likely to be half a dozen unused moorings, and that it was the done thing for transient vessels to borrow these moorings for the night.
 The one caveat being that, should the lease holder return in the middle of the night we’d need to be prepared to surrender the mooring.
 (We’ve since learned from a local that the moorings are actually private, but the fair use policy still prevails.)

 Goldilocks at Sea